TeeSeal/coub-dl/README.md

 ### Coub.prototype.attachAudio()

 Attaches the Coub audio to the output.
-Audio is automatically cropped to the duration of the coub.
 NOTE: Do this before applying any other filters.
 Unless you want to apply the filters to the audio.

 ```js